-If you ceased doing business this year, or will do so by December 31, 2022, please do one of the following:
+If you cease doing business prior to January 1, 2024, please do one of the following:

 - Fill out the cancellation notice at the bottom of the front page of the renewal form and return to us without payment.

-- Send an email to the License Section email listed above, stating the following: your name, the name of the business, the city license number, the effective date of the closure of the business, and a brief reason for the closure.
-Please use an email subject of "Cancel Business License".
+- Send an email to our office, stating the following: your name, the name of the business, the PIDN/city license number, the effective date of the closure of the business, and a brief reason for the closure.
 You will not have to return the renewal form.

 If you have sold your business or are changing the ownership of your business (e.g., from sole proprietor to an LLC you have registered with the Arizona Corporation Commission), do not send payment for your renewal, but please contact the License Section to find out what you need to do next.